gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D56
+Today I read a bit of [JavaScript Allongé – the "Six" Edition](https://leanpub.com/javascriptallongesix/read) and a bit of [@YDKJS](https://twitter.com/YDKJS) ES6 & Beyond.
+I also worked on the React version of my Local Weather app.
+Couldn't fix a bug... not sure what I'm doing wrong.
+Maybe tomorrow...

 ### R1D55
 Today I read a chapter of [JavaScript Allongé – the "Six" Edition](https://leanpub.com/javascriptallongesix/read) and followed along with the examples in the book.